FMInference/FlexiGen/README.md

 One key idea of FlexGen is to play the latency-throughput trade-off.
 Achieving low latency is inherently challenging for offloading methods, but the efficiency of offloading can be greatly boosted for throughput-oriented scenarios (see the figure above).
-FlexGen utilizes a block schedule to reuse weight and overlap I/O with computation, as shown in figure (b) below, while other baseline systems use an ineffiicent row-by-row schedule, as shown in figure (a) below.
+FlexGen utilizes a block schedule to reuse weight and overlap I/O with computation, as shown in figure (b) below, while other baseline systems use an inefficient row-by-row schedule, as shown in figure (a) below.

 <img src="https://github.com/FMInference/FlexGen/raw/main/docs/block_schedule.jpg" alt="logo" width="500"></img>